Search

 The hot and cold aisles of a data center are concepts for managing air circulation to maintain an optimum temperature inside the data center.

+The cold aisle is the space where cool air is introduced into the data center.
 IT equipment, such as servers, are positioned so as to face this cold aisle, in order to capture and benefit from the fresh air to cool their internal components.

-The data center’s air conditioning and cooling systems evacuate the hot air from this aisle, using equipment such as cooling units, fans and heat exhaust ducts.
+The hot aisle, on the other hand, is the space where hot air is extracted from the data center.
+The data center’s air-conditioning and cooling systems evacuate the hot air from this aisle, using equipment such as cooling units, fans and heat exhaust ducts.

 The aim of separating the hot and cold aisles is to maximize cooling efficiency by minimizing mixing between the two types of air.
+This reduces the energy consumption needed to maintain the right temperature, and improves the performance and lifespan of IT equipment.

 This concept of separating hot and cold air optimizes data center energy costs by minimizing energy losses associated with the mixing of hot and cold air.
+It also maintains an even temperature throughout the data center, reducing the risk of equipment overheating.

 Why run a CFD simulation of a data center?

-CFD simulation provides information on the relationship between the operation of mechanical systems and variations in the thermal load of IT equipment.
+CFD simulation provides information on the relationship between the operation of mechanical systems and changes in the thermal load of IT equipment.
+With this information, IT and site staff can optimize airflow efficiency and maximize cooling capacity.

-Clear as much space as possible under theraised floorfor better air circulation.
+Free up as much space as possible under theraised floorfor better air circulation.
+Remove unused cables, debris, etc.

+To check if everything has been done correctly, measure the temperature at the entrance of the server, especially on the top rows of the telecommunication cabinets.
+This can be done using a variety of thermometers: a non-contact IR thermometer; LCD strip thermometers or wireless RF temperature monitors.
 If the intake air is too cold or too hot, perforated plates can be added, moved or replaced.
-This check should be carried out regularly, especially when new equipment is installed or old equipment is dismantled.
+This check should be done regularly, especially when new equipment is installed or old equipment is dismantled.

 Airflow simulation and CFD analysis